Cwighty/distributed-raft/README.md

-Run this from the root of the project to start the development environment.
+Run this from the root of the project to start the development environment with hot reloading.

 ```bash
 docker compose watch